Best Time to Take a Caribbean Cruise: Weather, Prices & Crowds

 Of course, if you are traveling from a location that could be impacted by winter weather, you should plan to fly to your destination a day early just in case there are any travel delays.
 You don’t want to risk missing the ship.

-In contrast, the months of June to November tend to have the most rainfall in the Caribbean.
+While the winter months tend to be the driest in the Caribbean, the summer months tend to be wetter.
+In particular, the months of June to November tend to have the most rainfall in the Caribbean.
 The peak of the hurricane season also occurs from late August through the end of October.

 While this might be a turn-off to many, it’s not as scary as it sounds.
 It’s actually one of our pro Caribbean cruise tips!
 There are certainly benefits to cruising during hurricane season like fewer crowds and cheaper prices.